flaviodelgrosso/fastify-forge/README.md

 - [x] The project uses [biome](https://biomejs.dev/) to lint and format the codebase.

+## TypeScript config

+- [fastify/tsconfig](https://github.com/fastify/tsconfig) is used to provide a base TypeScript configuration for Fastify projects.

 ## How to use

 ### 1. Clone this repo & install dependencies